 “Is that…raw chicken?
 On the windshield?”
 We peered closer.
+When we were making a list of things to do in Cape Town, South Africa, we wanted wine, waves, and wandering.
+But chicken wings?
 It was the first day of 2018, we’d just come downstairs in search of breakfast and the beach, and it was, indeed, a piece of raw chicken wing between the windshield and the wiper.
 “Must have been one hell of a weird and wild party,” we joked.

 Woodstock provided a perfect launch point to explore the rest of Cape Town.
-And without much further ado, here are some of our favorite, “must see” spots:
+And without much further ado, here are some of our favorite things to do in Cape Town.

 We did a mini bar crawl along the Sea Point promenade, stopping at Jerry‘s Burger Bar (do yourself a big ol’ favor and order their amazing cheese bombs, which pair perfectly with craft beer), grabbing another pint at local hole-in-the-wall Corner Bar (two big beers for three small bucks), and polishing off the evening with shockingly good Mexican food at El Mariachi (which earned bonus points for an A+ Coronarita).
 And obviously, a stop to catch the sunset at Milton Beach.
 (Seems a good place to note that unlike in Germany, there are strict open-carry laws around alchohol—don’t try to bring a bottle of wine to the beach, because you will be met with resistance).